tu2-atmanand/Offy-Brain/Readme.md

 For now this project will only be in Terminal Based, but for the internet functionality, ill need to create GUI interface.

+## Overview
+This project contains two sub projects, which uses different techologies to train model :
+1. **UsingTensorflow** : This uses simple Machine learning technology to train a model on a labeled data.
+This is the disadvatage, labeled data is not easily available so i have to use other techniques to train on unlabeled data.
+This model creates a chat_model as its final output which i can use in other projects with only one scripts and some pickle files.
+The main working code is in Main directory.

+2. UsingChatterBot : This uses chatterbot module to train and build model.
+This creates a database file as its final output.
+This is under test.
+It do not create a good model as of now.

 ## Contribution